 For your reference, and due to the large amount of ESSER dollars distributed, please see the Department of Education (DOE) Office of Inspector General (OIG) Fraud Reporting Requirements guide on the Auditing webpage under Information to Auditors and the OPI ESSER Guidance webpage.

-Thank you for your time and attention in these areas of concern.
-We are currently recruiting for the Auditor position.
-If you have questions or concerns, Amanda Zigan is assisting with audit and her contact information is Amanda Zigan at (406) 444-3096 or contact Barbara Quinn, School Finance Senior Manager, at (406) 444-3249.
+Thank you for your time and attention to these areas of concern.
+For questions, contact Amanda Zigan at (406) 444-3583.